Marise Payne and Stuart Ayres split - ExBulletin

 Here again, gone again

 Australian conservatives can't get enough of failed British prime ministers.
-First there was a blink and you'll miss it Prime Minister Liz Truss during a whirlwind tour of the country earlier this year, then last week it was time for another tour of Alexandre Boris de Pfeffel Johnsonwhose three years at the head of the United Kingdom ended in 2022 after a series of scandals linked to confinement.
+First there was his blink-and-you-miss-it Prime Minister Liz Truss during a whirlwind cross-country tour earlier this year.
+Last week it was time for another visit from Alexandre Boris de Pfeffel Johnsonwhose three years at the head of the United Kingdom ended in 2022 after a series of scandals linked to confinement.

-The indefatigable Johnson has a book to promote at every opportunity.
+But the indefatigable Johnson has a book to promote at every opportunity.
 Hence his Friday lunch at Doltone House in Sydney.
-Thanks to the famous promoter Max.
-Marksonit seemed like a nice little money maker, with standard 10-person tables starting at $4,000 and VIP tables (including signed copies of his book Unchained oh you're lucky) starting at $6,000.
-Guests also bid on three pieces of Johnson memorabilia, while an enlarged copy of his book cover sold for $1,200.
+Thanks to the famous promoter Max MarksonIt seemed like a nice little livelihood.
+Standard tables of 10 started at $4,000, while VIP tables (including signed copies of Johnson's book Unchained, oh you're lucky) started at $6,000.
+Guests bid on three Johnson memorabilia items, and an enlarged copy of his book cover sold for $1,200.

-The national anthem goes to a former singer Kamahlwhile the question-and-answer session was moderated by News from the sky presenter Sharri Markson.
+The duties of the national anthem (both verses) fall to the singer Kamahlwhile the Q&A session was hosted by the Sky News presenter and the promoter's daughter Sharri Markson.

-But alas, Johnson's planned dinner the following evening at the Sofitel in Melbourne was canceled after he was called back to London a day earlier than planned.

-However, Johnson had time Thursday evening for a very private reception with the Menzies Research Centre, whose board of directors includes the former Liberal Party president.
-Brian Loughnane.

 Loading